Course Assessment

 Based on the above assessment and along with best practices, below are recommendations for SL courses:

-• Include the definition of Service-Learning in the syllabus, noting the course is a SL Course;
+• Include the definition of Service-Learning in the syllabus, noting the course is a SL Course

-• Include a learning outcome on a student’s understanding of social responsibility and student’s role as activity citizen in society; maybe include a link to examples
+• Include a learning outcome(s) on a student’s understanding of social responsibility and student’s role as active citizens in society

-• In the reflection assignment, prompt students with questions that align with the SL course rubric;
+• In the reflection assignment, prompt students with questions that align with the SL course rubric